 - Substantial interference with the student's ability to fully participate in or benefit from the services, activities, or privileges provided by a school.

-If the parents/guardians of a student who has been found to be victim of an act of bullying submits a safety transfer request for the student pursuant to Education Code 46600, the Superintendent or designee shall allow the transfer in accordance with law and District policy on intradistrict transfers.
-Board Policy 5116.1 Intradistrict transfer requests submitted by a student found to be a victim of an act of bullying shall be permitted according to the District policy on interdistrict transfers.
-Board Policy 5117.
+If the parents/guardians of a student who has been found to be victim of an act of bullying or harassment submits a safety transfer request for the student pursuant to Education Code 46600, the Superintendent or designee shall allow the transfer in accordance with law and District policy on intradistrict transfers.
+(Board Policy 5116.1) Intradistrict transfer requests submitted by a student found to be a victim of an act of bullying shall be permitted according to the District policy on interdistrict transfers.
+(Board Policy 5117).

-The District also prohibits any form of retaliation against any individual who reports or participates in the reporting of bullying.
+The District also prohibits any form of harassment, threats, intimidation, or retaliation against any individual who reports or participates in the reporting or investigating of bullying or harassment.
 Retaliation complaints shall be investigated and resolved in the same manner as a bullying or discrimination complaint.

 Data Collection and Reporting

 Principals are responsible for ensuring the documentation of all bullying and harassment complaints (including all informal/verbal and formal/written complaints), into the District's online referral system, BASIS and/or Synergy, within 48 hours of each complaint.
 At the end of each semester, the Department of Student, Family & Community Support will include all data related to Bullying complaints as part of the yearly “Safe and Supportive Schools” report.

 200-262.4 Prohibition of discrimination